pydatasci-repos/pydatasci/README.md

 ```

 ## Mission
-* **Empowering Universities/ Institutes Everywhere**<br />We empower non-cloud users: the academic/ institute HPCers, the private clouders, the remote server SSH'ers, and everyday desktop hackers - with the same quality ML tooling as present in public clouds (e.g. AWS SageMaker).<br /><br />
+* **Empowering Universities & Institutes Everywhere**<br />We empower non-cloud users: the academic/ institute HPCers, the private clouders, the remote server SSH'ers, and everyday desktop hackers - with the same quality ML tooling as present in public clouds (e.g. AWS SageMaker).<br /><br />

 * **Reproducibly Persistent & Embedded**<br />No more black boxes.
 No more screenshotting parameters and loss-accuracy graphs.
-A record of every: dataset, feature, label, sample, split, fold, parameter, model, training job, and result - is automatically persisted in a lightweight, file-based database that is automatically configured when you import the package.<br /><br />
+A record of every: dataset, feature, label, sample, split, fold, parameter, model, training job, and result - is automatically persisted in a lightweight, file-based database that is automatically configured when you import the package.
+Submit your *aidb* database file alongside your publications/ papers and model zoo entries as a proof.<br /><br />

 * **Queue Hypertuning Jobs**<br />Queue many hypertuning jobs locally, or delegate big jobs to the cloud to run in parallel by setting `cloud_queue = True`.<br /><br />